zhiayang/mkvtaginator/README.md

 # mkvtaginator

 The express purpose of this program is to tag Matroska (MKV) files with metadata, and optionally embed cover art into them.
+Uses
-Uses `mkvmerge` and friends behind the scenes (usually part of the `mkvtoolnix` package).
+`mkvmerge` and friends behind the scenes (usually part of the `mkvtoolnix` package).
+It can also mux your "source" files using
+`ffmpeg` (`libavformat`) (which you must install).

 For the list of command-line options, use `--help`.

+As for dependencies, `mkvpropedit`, `mkvextract`, and `mkvmerge` must be in `$PATH` to work. `libcurl` and `ffmpeg` (specifically `libavformat`) are library dependencies.

 ### Short feature list

-1. Automatic filename parsing (tv: `SERIES_TITLE S04E14 - EPISODE_TITLE`, optional episode title; movies: `TITLE (YEAR)`)
+1. Automatic filename parsing for tv and movies
 2. Metadata search; user-selection for ambiguous results (select-once-and-remember)
 3. Cover art embedding; automatic if standard image names detected in current folder
 4. Option for in-place editing, or copying to a new file
+5. Automatic muxing with smart stream selection, and configurable language preferences (eg. `jpn` for audio, `eng` for subs)

 ### Usage

-Basic usage is: `./mkvtaginator [options] <input files>`.
+Basic usage is: `./mkvtaginator (--tag|--mux) [options] <input files>`.
 You can pass more than one file to the program, but they must all have the `.mkv` extension (and obviously must be valid mkv files).
+Use `--tag` to enable metadata tagging, `--mux` to enable input muxing, or both to do... both.

-It's recommended to use `--dry-run` to preview the command-line for `mkvpropedit`, especially when editing in-place (the default).
-Speaking of which, `mkvpropedit`, `mkvextract`, and `mkvmerge` must be in `$PATH` to work.
-There are no other external dependencies.
+It's recommended to use `--dry-run` first to preview the command-line for `mkvpropedit`, especially when editing in-place (the default).

 Since in the typical use-case you probably already know the correct series, use `--id <API_SPECIFIC_ID>` to manually specify the identifer of the series/movie, to skip searching and ensure that no user interaction is required.